General information for disabled visitors coming to the Eisteddfod in Cardiff

 There may be use of strobe lighting in some buildings and on the stages during some performances / shows.

 Eisteddfod stewards are situated in each of our buildings and are there to help visitors with any queries or needs you may have.
-They are instantly recognisable in the hi-vis jackets and they will be able to help or advise you on all issues.
+They are instantly recognisable in the green hi-vis jackets and they will be able to help or advise you on all issues.